Multi-Brand Customization Example

 It is possible to use distinct templates for each brand, by maintaining multiple customized copies of the get.vm file for the HTML form login screen.
 This is done by copying the template to the same relative location under the template-areas/brand-name folder.

-In some cases though, you may prefer to avoid code duplication.
+For minor text changes, a better option is to avoid duplicating an entire HTML template.
 The example shows how to use a single get.vm file in the overrides folder.
 Within the template HTML, an if condition is used to render the login heading using the message ID for the active brand.
 The default case is also handled, for any clients that are not assigned a template area:

 html